Lugoff-Elgin Middle School Library Media Center

 Patron I.D. numbers

 When patrons are added to PowerSchool, the computer automatically assigns them a patron number.
 Their names will automatically show up in the DESTINY software when the PowerSchool records are updated.
-During library orientation at the beginning of the school year, students will be provided with a barcode to be placed in their agenda.
-When a patron comes to check out materials, either look his name up in DESTINY or scan the barcode located on the back of their agenda.
+When a patron comes to check out materials, his name will be looked up in DESTINY.

 Students can keep materials for 2 weeks.
 Teachers, staff members, and administrators may check out materials for an indefinite amount of time.
 Parents and community members are not allowed to check out library materials.

 Students may check out up to 3 total materials at a time.
 They may have 1 magazine at a time and one play away at a time.
 They may not check out reference books.
+Students may redeem 1 SPOT card to check out a 4th item from the library.
 Teachers may check out an unlimited number of items, including, but not limited to, books, magazines, videos, technology and literacy materials.
 Reference materials may be checked out to them for one day only unless other arrangements have been made with the media specialist.
 Teachers may send students to the library to check out materials for them.
 A note should accompany the student letting the media specialist know what the teacher wants checked out in his/her name.

-There is a .10 per day charge for overdue materials with a maximum per book fine of 2.00.
-We allow a 1 day grace period before the fines are added to the student’s account.
-If the materials are returned before the end of the grace period, no fines will be accessed.
-Students who have any overdue materials or fines may not check out any other materials until the overdue item is brought back or the fines are paid.
+Students who have any overdue materials or fines may only check out 1 item until the overdue or lost item is brought back or the fines are paid.
 Exceptions will be made for class project needs.
 Teachers may check out materials even if their record shows overdue items.

 Students may renew a book 3 times.
 If a longer time is needed, that student must meet with the media specialist to explain the situation.
 The media specialist will then decide whether or not the student may have the book for a longer time.
 A student must bring the book into the library in order to renew it.

-If a patron has lost or damaged an item, he must pay for that item before he can check out any other books.
+If a patron has lost or damaged an item, he must pay for that item.
+The patron will only be able to check out 1 item until payment is made.
 Once payment has been made and a receipt given, the book may be marked as lost and will be taken off the patron’s record and a receipt will be provided.
 Payment must be made by the end of the school year for lost or damaged items.
 If a patron pays for a lost item and the item is later found, NO REFUNDS will be given.